Jack of all trades, master of…all of them?

 We spoke to the Khonsari’s about merging mediums, telling real stories, and search for “ecstatic truth.”

-Just to get started, could you both tell me a little bit about your respective backgrounds in storytelling and interactivity and everything?
+Could you both tell me a little bit about your respective backgrounds in storytelling and interactivity?

 Vassiliki: I studied cultural anthropology and film, and I got my master’s in visual anthropology in the UK.
 My interest was always in using different platforms to convey cultural information and close those cultural perspective gaps between other individuals being the storyteller and the audience and using various forms for that.
 I started at The New York Times Television here in New York City, then moved into the more feature doc world for Discovery, TLC, VH1, and all those things.